Due to the COVID-19 Pandemic, the Keystone Summer Internship Program has been canceled until further notice.

-Keystone Summer Internships are designed to provide pre-professional training to those interested in pursuing a public history career.
-Therefore, it is intended that they be an integral part of the intern's academic training.
+The Keystone Summer Internship Program is designed to provide preprofessional training to students interested in pursuing a career in history, historic preservation, or museums.
+The internship is intended to be an integral part of the student's academic training.
 Students are encouraged, although not required, to seek credit for their internships.

-Each Keystone Summer Intern will work directly with a PHMC staff mentor on a specific project or projects, and will also have the opportunity to learn about the Commission's multiple functions though staff presentations and possible field trips.
-Interns will also have regular opportunities to reflect on their own experiences within the broader context of the challenges and possibilities of public history by keeping a journal or log.
+Each Keystone Summer Intern will work directly with a Pennsylvania Historical & Museum Commission (PHMC) staff mentor on a specific project or projects and will also learn about PHMC's multiple functions though staff presentations and possible field trips.
+Interns will also have regular opportunities to reflect on their own experiences within the broader context of the challenges and possibilities of public history.
 The intern's work will be formally evaluated at the conclusion of the internship.

-All interns must be enrolled at a college or university, and must hold a minimum of a 2.5 GPA at the time of their internship.
-Upper level undergraduates (rising juniors and seniors) and graduate students are eligible to apply.
+All applicants must be 18 years or older, enrolled at a college or university, and must hold a minimum of a 2.5 GPA at the time of their internship.
+Selected interns must pass all required background checks.
 Applications are accepted from students throughout the United States, as well as international students.

 Areas of Study

-Internship opportunities are available in a wide variety of disciplines and professions included within the Commission's programs, such as archival practice, archaeology, architecture, collections care and management, cultural resource management, curation, exhibition development, geographic information systems, graphic arts, historic preservation, historical research and programming, museum studies, and museum education.
+Internship opportunities are available in a wide variety of disciplines and professions included within PHMC's programs, such as archival studies, archaeology, architecture, collections care and management, cultural resource management, curation, exhibition development, geographic information systems, graphic arts, historic preservation, historical research and programming, museum studies, museum education, and zoology.

-Keystone Summer Internships are available in a variety of locations, including the Commission's headquarters in downtown Harrisburg and at PHMC historic sites and museums along the Pennsylvania Trails of History.
+Keystone Summer Internships are available in a variety of locations, including PHMC's headquarters in downtown Harrisburg and at PHMC historic sites and museums along the Pennsylvania Trails of History.
 Applicants are encouraged to explore PHMC’s website to learn which internship location best fits their interests and needs.
 Final selections will be based on the best matches between applicant and mentor.
 Not all offices and historic sites will be available for internships.

 Dates and Internship Hours